graphql-markdown/graphql-markdown/docs/settings.md

 :::info
 The package `@graphql-markdown/diff` is required for using `diffMethod`.
-If the package is missing, then the change detection will be skipped.
+If the package is missing, then the change detection is always skipped.

 ```shell
 npm install @graphql-markdown/diff